manniL/talk-petite-vue-progressive-enhancement-vue-ams-2022/slides/slides.md

 <VClicks>

-* As `petite-vue` is a subset, some features of Vue are not available
-* Most of them are not needed for progressive enhancement anyway, e.g.:
 * No `render` functions (due to missing VDOM)
 * Teleports, Suspense and other SPA features
 * Transitions (can be theoretically added as a plugin though)